Yarn Types : What Type of Yarn Suits Your Needs

 Advantages of Using Cashmere Yarn

-- The fiber is really fine, 6 times the diameter of a human hair
+- The fiber is really fine—approximately 6 times the diameter of a human hair

 Drawbacks of Using Cashmere Yarn

-- Lacks the same durability level as other types of yarn like lambswool or sheep’s wool knit together into items such as sweaters, hats, gloves, etc.This type of yarn is not ideal for heavy-duty work since its delicate nature means it won’t resist the wear and tear that is associated with such projects.
+- Lacks the durability of other yarn types like lambswool or sheep’s wool.
+It’s not ideal for heavy-duty work since its delicate nature won’t resist the wear and tear associated with such projects.

-- Due to the yarn’s high level of softness and lack of elasticityIt can be difficult for a knitter or crocheter to maintain tension when handling this type of material.
-This usually results in loose stitches, which are also more prone to fraying over time due to their delicate nature, as mentioned earlier.
+- Due to its high level of softness and lack of elasticity, maintaining tension when knitting or crocheting with this material is difficult.
+This usually results in loose stitches that are more prone to fraying over time.

 - More expensive than other types of yarns